 Bean & Hominy Potpie

-This Southwestern-inspired potpie is full of spicy beans, hominy and butternut squash.
+This Southwestern-inspired potpie is full of spicy beans and hominy.
 Tortillas and cheese stand in for the more traditional pastry topping.
-Serve with a salad of romaine lettuce, avocado and orange segments tossed with a simple vinaigrette.
+Make it a meal: Serve with Orange & Avocado Salad.

 Yield: 6 servings